kbss-cvut/termit-web/_pages/about.markdown

 TermIt is a system for management of terms and vocabularies and their interconnection to legislation (or other documents) and other vocabularies.

 Motivation to create such a system originates in a need to describe terms used by different groups of experts to make them understand each other without a need to learn new terminology.
-Without being the ontology expert, it was impossible to achieve the aforementioned goal.
-The tool helps domain experts to create ontological glossaries and interconnect their terms to the other vocabularies.
+Without being an ontology expert, it was impossible to achieve the aforementioned goal.
+The tool helps domain experts to create ontological glossaries and interconnect their terms to other vocabularies.

 ## Deployments